PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Force Tracking using CSS class
 ++++++++++++++++++++++++++++++

-To track clicking a link as an outlink using CSS class simply add ``piwik_link`` class to link element.
+To track clicking a link as an outlink using the CSS class, simply add the ``piwik_link`` class to the link element.
-Then it will be considered as an outlink even if it points to the same domain.
+It will then be considered as an outlink, even if it points to the same domain.

 This class name can be changed, use ``setLinkClasses`` to define which CSS class should be tracked::